Top 12 Grappling Girls to Follow on Instagram

 It’s time the grappling girls of the world got the respect and attention they deserve!
 Brazilian Jiu-Jitsu (BJJ), although evolving and changing with the times, remains a male-dominated sport.
 But there are some killer grappling girls out there you just need to know about!

 Continue reading to see the top 12 grappling girls to follow on Instagram.
+Looking for the wildest girls out there, click here.

 - Sarrah Rose (@sarrahrosejiujitsu)